dimassuarez/cencalc_quicksort/README.md

 ### Installation and Usage

 The CENCALC software consists mainly of two standalone codes written in FORTRAN90, cencalc_prep.f90 and cencalc_ccmla.f90.
 The first program carries out various preparatory tasks prior to the main entropy calculations that are performed by cencalc_ccmla.f90.
-In this version, the cencalc_ccmla.f90 program makes use of the FORTRAN90 module qsort.f90 , implementing the recursive quicksort algorithm as programmed by David Bal (https://bitbucket.org/daviddbal/multi-threaded-quicksort-mergesort-fortran/src/master/).
-The three FORTRAN90 codes take advantage of shared-memory parallel computers through the OpenMP Application Program Interface.
+In this version, the cencalc_ccmla.f90 program makes use of the FORTRAN90 modules qsort.f90 , implementing the recursive quicksort algorithm as programmed by David Bal (https://bitbucket.org/daviddbal/multi-threaded-quicksort-mergesort-fortran/src/master/), and qsort_serial.f90, which implements the serial version.
+The FORTRAN90 codes take advantage of shared-memory parallel computers through the OpenMP Application Program Interface.
 In addition, cencalc_prep.f90 requires the installation of the DISLIN high-level plotting library (https://www.dislin.de/).

 One simple Makefile is provided to build the binaries using the GCC compilers (v.
 8.3.1 or higher).